Black-and-Gold Howler, Alouatta caraya

 Behavior and Lifestyle

 Black-and-gold howlers are diurnal, which means they are mostly active during the day.
 They primarily live in the upper and middle strata of the forest canopy; however, they can be found at all levels.
 At night they retire the upper strata for safety.
-They travel quadrupedally through the forest at a slow pace to save energy.
+They travel quadrupedally (on all fours) through the forest at a slow pace to save energy.
 While feeding, black-and-gold howlers use their tail to suspend from branches.

 Each morning, male members of a troop emit an early “chorus” by howling songs to one another.
 These howls are usually answered by other males.
 These morning calls occur when troops move into a new feeding site.
 The howls define and defend the group’s claim on their feeding territory.
 In this way, one troop is able to identify the location of another troop, so they can avoid that area.